JWoltjen/flappyBird-basic/README.md

 ### how is score kept?

 All data in games like this seems to be updated in the updateX functions (updateBird, updatePipes).
+The left position of the pipes is tracked as data.
+Once the pipe gets to the absolute left side of the screen, it is removed and the pipeCount is increased by one.